Range Rules & Procedure (rev. 5/21/2018)

 - Black powder or manufacturers recommended propellant only are to be used in muzzleloaders.

 - No tracer ammunition of any kind may be used on the range or in the pistol bunker.

 - Club meetings are held the first Wednesday of each month unless otherwise notified.
-Meetings start at 7:00 PM and are held in the basement at the First National bank in Smithville.
-We encourage everyone to attend the meetings, as that is the time when we make the decisions that affect the club.
+Meetings start at 7:00 PM and are held at the Smithville Community Center in Smithville.
+We encourage all members to attend the meetings, as that is the time when we make the decisions that affect the club.

 - The club owns the property the range is located on.
 The property is roughly situated between the railroad tracks and the creek, from Leichty Rd. to the end of the woods.
 As a member you may use the grounds to target shoot (in designated areas), fish, camp, walk, bird watch, etc.

 - There is no hunting on the club grounds.

 - There is no recreational motorcycle, snowmobile or ATV riding on the club grounds.